Amazon Jungle Conservation Volunteer Program in Peru - Cusco

 Orientation is hosted by our local team at their offices in Cusco.
 Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Cusco – introduction to Peru, Peruvian customs, language lesson details, rules and expectations, safety, travel opportunities in Cusco, introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

-On arrival you will be transported to your accommodation and introduced to your host family for your first night in Cusco, and the following day you will complete orientation and transfer to the Jungle Conservation site.
+On arrival you will be transported to your accommodation and introduced to your host family for your first night in Cusco, and the following day you will complete orientation and transfer to the Amazon Jungle Conservation site.
 To get to the volunteering site you will take a 10-hour bus ride to get to Puerto Maldonado and then a 1-hour boat trip to get to the project placement.

 Volunteer schedule example